Client interview with Teri Hansford, Staff Development Manager at Las Animas County Rehabilitation Center

 Other challenges stemmed from ensuring LACRC was prepared for constant regulatory changes and that the required changes were effectively implemented.
 Over the years, regulatory changes have added a much larger need for accurate documentation, added responsibilities and more training.
 Teri added, “We’ve gone from just providing care and supervision to everything—even nurses.
 We have to expect so much more from our staff.”
 This naturally leads to turnover issues, not to mention the expense of overtime hours.

-Implementing the Relias Learning Management System (RLMS) was fast and simple.
+Implementing the Relias learning management system (LMS) was fast and simple.
 “About a week is all it took.
 The staff love it and there is very little setup required; I can set it up one time and leave it,” Teri said.

 On average, LACRC hires 3 people per month.
 Each staff member has to complete approximately 20 hours of training.
 If someone is paid $10 per hour per training, that equals 60 hours per month, which is an average savings of $600 per month, or $7,200 per year.
 This does not include dollars saved from time spent on live training, nor does it include money saved from reducing the need for overtime pay.

-Since using the RLMS, she spends a mere 30 minutes getting new hires started in the system.
-She can also rest assured knowing the RLMS has every training course required by their auditors.
+Since using the Relias LMS, she spends a mere 30 minutes getting new hires started in the system.
+She can also rest assured knowing the Relias LMS has every training course required by their auditors.
 While staff complete their training, Teri uses her newfound time to address other priorities, and because of the system’s robust automation features, she is automatically notified when training courses are completed.
 “Because everything is in one place, there are no longer concerns about attendance or costs.
 It doesn’t matter anymore if there is one person or four people,” she said.

 “Because everything is in one place, there are no longer concerns about attendance or costs.
 It doesn’t matter anymore if I’m training one person or four people.”